mrtobychow/TobyChow.github.io/pomo/README.md

 ### Features
 - Customize your own timer for work and break sessions
 - An alarm that plays when the timer reaches 0
-- Easily reset timer back to Pomodoro's traditionally work and break session length of 25min / 5min respectively
+- Reset timer to original values

 ### Built With
 - HTML5
 - CSS3 (layout using Flexbox)
 - JavaScript
-- Sass
-- jQuery
+- React